mrcnski/believeobey.live/_posts/2024-10-25-yeshua-taught-us-how-to-love.md

 %}

 This sounds to me like the proper and loving way to deal with our brethren trapped in sin.

+### You Shall Not Murder

+{% include verse.html
+text="“You have heard that it was said to the ancient ones, ‘You shall not murder;’ and ‘Whoever murders will be in danger of the judgment.’ **But I tell you that everyone who is angry with his brother without a cause will be in danger of the judgment.
+Whoever says to his brother, ‘Raca!’ will be in danger of the council.
+Whoever says, ‘You fool!’ will be in danger of the fire of Gehenna.** If therefore you are offering your gift at the altar, and there remember that your brother has anything against you, leave your gift there before the altar, and go your way.
+First be reconciled to your brother, and then come and offer your gift." verse="Matthew 5:21-24"
+%}

+These are all examples of unloving attitudes.
+Anger with a brother or sister violates the sixth commandment (not to murder).
+Moreover, it violates the commandment to love our neighbor.

+We also see that love seeks reconciliation, so that our brethren do not harbor angry, unforgiving thoughts in their hearts and thus stray from the Way.

+{% include verse.html
+text="**Whoever hates his brother is a murderer**, and you know that no murderer has eternal life remaining in him." verse="1 John 3:15"
+%}

 ### Love Your Enemies